-Red Cross does not have any advocacy activities itself as it is just a pilot programme; but it is very much involved in the local administrative developments on behalf of the current programme which is regarded as successful.
-Overall, the organisation does not advocate solely for PWUD and harm reduction since its focus is much wider: encompasses any person in a vulnerable situation.
+The Red Cross does not have any advocacy activities itself as it is only a pilot programme; but it is very much involved in the local administrative developments on behalf of the current programme which is regarded as successful.
+Overall, the organisation does not advocate solely for PWUD and harm reduction since its focus is much wider, encompassing any person in a vulnerable situation.

 c/o De Regenboog Groep

 1013 GE Amsterdam

 tel. +31 20 570 7829

 Visit our Facebook page.